will127534/FourThirdsEye/README.md

 * [Interactive BOM](https://htmlpreview.github.io/?https://github.com/will127534/FourThirdsEye/blob/main/ibom.html) [(provided by InteractiveHtmlBom)
 ](https://github.com/openscopeproject/InteractiveHtmlBom)
 * Driver for Raspberry Pi: [https://github.com/will127534/imx294-v4l2-driver](https://github.com/will127534/imx294-v4l2-driver)
-* 3D model and E-mount adaptor + Filter design is under [/3D_model](/3D_model), note that you will need to grab the metal ring from a E-mount (lens extender or replacements parts) and mount it to the 3D printed adaptor.
+* 3D model for the board and sensor, C-mount adaptor and E-mount adaptor + Filter design is under [/3D_model](/3D_model), note that you will need to grab the metal ring from a E-mount (lens extender or replacements parts) and mount it to the 3D printed adaptor, for C-mount adaptor it is designed for CNC machine.
 * Limited amount on [Tindle](https://www.tindie.com/products/will123321/fourthirdeye-v10/) for sell

 ## Sidenotes